sandrahoffberg/Dose-response/README.md

 data (gene expression) and evaluate goodness-of-fit measures.
 This capsule can accommodate a single treatment per run.

 ## Input:
 In the **/data** directory, a CSV file with the sample in the first column, dosage in the second column, and the expression of each gene in subsequent columns.

 ## App Panel Parameters:
+Dose response data file
-Path to input CSV file
+- Path to input CSV file.
+If not provided, the first file in the data directory matching the \*response\*.csv pattern will be used. [default: None]

 ## Output: